adamritter/nostr-relaypool-ts/README.md

 If it's used, the returned function doesn't do anything.
 It can't be used together with onEose.

-- onEose: called for each EOSE event received from a relay with the events that were received from the particular server.
+- onEose: called for each EOSE event received from a relay.
 Can't be used together with maxDelayms

   minCreatedAt contains the smallest created_at seen or Infinity if there were no events in the subscription.